 In his book “Log of a Cowboy”, trail driver Andy Adams wrote, “We finally scaled the last divide and there below us in the valley of the South Platte River nestled Ogallala, the Gomorrah of the cattle trail.
 From amongst its half hundred buildings, no church spire pointed upward, but instead, ¾ of its business houses were dance halls, gambling houses and saloons.”
 One trail boss, who let his trail drivers go into Dodge City for recreation when they arrived there, refused to let his cowhands come into Ogallala because of its wild and unsavory reputation – thus giving rise to a phase that Ogallala was the “town too tough for Texans.”

-Most were buried with their boots on, thus the name Boot Hill.
 The bodies, placed in canvas sacks, were lowered into shallow graves and marked with a wooden headboard.
 Boot Hill is unique –buried in its sod are the many stories of the early days of Ogallala.